lukecyca/ripple/README.md

 # ripple

-A Go library for tracking transactions on the [ripple](https://ripple.com) network.
+A Go library for robustly tracking transactions on the [ripple](https://ripple.com) network.

 [![Build Status](https://drone.io/github.com/lukecyca/ripple/status.png)](https://drone.io/github.com/lukecyca/ripple/latest)

 ## Features

 This library allows you to subscribe to transactions starting at any arbitrary ledger index.
-Since the ripple API doesn't currently support this functionality, this library will request individual ledgers until it has caught up with the ledger stream.
+Since the ripple API doesn't currently support this functionality, it will request individual ledgers until it has caught up with the ledger stream.
+If the server connection is dropped or times out, it will re-establish a connection to a different server and request any ledgers it missed.

 Ledgers are emitted in order, and contain all of their transactions.
 This makes it ideal for robustly tracking transactions.
 Your application must simply persist the